jiawanyovan/0nyX-Suite/README.md

 * Chrome/Chromium Scrollbars
 * Onboard theme
 * A simple high contrast icon theme
-* Qt5ct qgtkstyle qss fixes
+* Qt5ct qss style
 * WinAMP 2.9x theme
 * Albert theme
 * and more

 ## Installation

+### Packages

+Packages for Debian and Manjaro can be found on the [Opendesktop-page](https://www.opendesktop.org/p/1175851).

+Note: Qt5ct for Debian can be found [here](https://github.com/mati75/qt5ct).

 ### Manual
 For example to install it for all users: